FusionFabricUser/ffdc-sample-spi/README.md

 6. Call the `POST` **Call spi-sample with token** endpoint.
 Alternatively, edit the request body and update the `date` to any valid date.
 This will call the implementation of the [`POST` `/day-of-week`](https://developer.fusionfabric.cloud/api/spi-sample-v1-0504c686-15d4-4002-bc11-8c1791807fa4/docs#operation/dayOfWeek) endpoint.

-Ths sample application is released under the MIT License.
+This sample application is released under the MIT License.
 See [LICENSE](LICENSE) for details.